· · Comparisons · 13 min read

 Multiple Gateways with Access Control

-IPFS Ninja provides multiple custom gateways even on the Bodhi plan, each with configurable access controls:
+IPFS Ninja provides a dedicated custom gateway on every paid plan (Bodhi, Karma, Nirvana), each with configurable access controls:

 // Configure a restricted gateway